-In Kubernetes, namespaces provide a foundational mechanism for isolating groups of resources within a single cluster.
+In Kubernetes, namespaces isolate groups of resources within a cluster.
 Konflux scopes all the resources and APIs you interact with to namespaces — including your components, applications, snapshots, secrets, and the Tekton PipelineRuns that perform builds, tests, and releases.

-Managed namespaces are where you manage release pipelines and credentials for your organization.
-The primary interaction between a tenant and managed namespaces involves creating a release in a tenant namespace that references a specific snapshot in the managed namespace, then triggering the release pipeline for that snapshot.
+Managed namespaces are where release pipelines and credentials for your organization are configured.
+To release, you create a Release CR in your tenant namespace that references a specific snapshot; the managed namespace then runs the release pipeline for that snapshot.

 When you create a component in Konflux, the system pushes a build pipeline to the Git repository in the .tekton directory and installs a webhook.
 Upon a new push or pull request, the system runs the pipeline defined in the Git repository, describing the process necessary to build and test a specific artifact.